cdktf/cdktf-provider-snowflake/docs/user.java.md

 - *Type:* java.lang.String

-Allows enabling or disabling [multi-factor authentication](https://docs.snowflake.com/en/user-guide/security-mfa).
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Allows enabling or disabling [multi-factor authentication](https://docs.snowflake.com/en/user-guide/security-mfa).
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 External changes for this field won't be detected.
 In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/user#disable_mfa User#disable_mfa}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/user#disable_mfa User#disable_mfa}

 ---